 Hummingbird has begun a program working with local farmers to produce organic and transitional to organic local beans, seeds, grains and other bulk staples.
 The Kiva currently carries organic local pumpkin seeds grown in Scio and distributed through Hummingbird.
 This winter, local beans and grains will be available as well.
 As an example of how Hummingbird is partnering with local farmers to both strengthen the local economy and provide a local source to minimize Hummingbird's carbon footprint, let me quote from Hummingbird's newsletter, Humming Words (January, 2010):

-"Our 2009 crop of Local Organic Pumpkin Seeds grown in Scio, Oregon, is now in stock.
+Visit Hummingbird Wholesale yourself!
+From 10 AM to 2 PM on Tuesday and Thursday Hummingbird is open to the public as a retail establishment.
+Hummingbird Wholesale is located at 254 Lincoln Street in Eugene.
+Get to know the people behind this great company yourself!"Our 2009 crop of Local Organic Pumpkin Seeds grown in Scio, Oregon, is now in stock.
 These large dark-green seeds offer a potent, rich pumpkin seed flavor without a bitter aftertaste, and they look beautiful.
 In order to share with our farmer the risk of growing this crop, we purchased the original seeds from which our seeds were grown.
 We were able to get these original seeds at a lower cost than last year and we had a much better yield per acre this year, so we have been able to pay our farmer more for growing the seed, and also reduce our price from last years' crop by $.24/lb."

 Sarah packaging dried apples.